wayassirli/stepwise-calibration-protocol-pdm-hydrological-model/README.md

 The recession characteristics of the flow hydrograph are used to calibrate the routing submodels.
 When the linear reservoir model is selected, the calibrated recession constants from WETSPRO can be directly applied here.
 When the original PDM routing models are selected, the parameters can be calibrated by matching the shape of the subflow components from the WETSPRO filter results.

 **ET**<br>
 Evapotranspiration-related variables are used to calibrate the evapotranspiration (ET) model.
-The one parameter (ET exponent) is calibrated according to the expected monthly or seasonal ratio between the actual and potential ET.
+The one parameter (ET exponent) is primarily calibrated according to the expected seasonal ratio between the actual and potential ET.
 For example, in temperate regions like Belgium, ET is almost at potential rate during winter, while in summer it remains below the potential rate.
+Actual vs potential evapotranspiration and soil water depth (SWd) variation plots are provided as additional consideration in calibration.

 **Soil**<br>
 Soil water depth (SWd), specifically slow-flow event-based accumulated soil water depth, is used as calibration targets of multiple submodels depending on how the recharge model is configured.
 Soil water depth is calculated from the water balance: